Skip to main content

 The Growth Hormone Axis a Case Study in Regulatory Divergence

-To fully appreciate the clinical implications of this regulatory environment, a detailed examination of the is instructive.
+To fully appreciate the clinical implications of this regulatory environment, a detailed examination of the growth hormone axis is instructive.
 This axis is a primary target for many peptide therapies aimed at addressing age-related functional decline.
 The system is elegantly regulated by a feedback loop involving the hypothalamus, the pituitary gland, and the liver.

 • The Hypothalamus ∞ This brain region initiates the signaling cascade by releasing Growth Hormone-Releasing Hormone (GHRH).
 GHRH is a peptide that travels to the anterior pituitary gland.